By Daisy Jemutai

 What is the future for the Korea Enthusiast?

 Through continued blogging on Korean culture and holding cultural forums, I hope to contribute to the growth of Korea-Kenya cultural relations.
-This will help to promote Korean culture in Kenya and help Kenyans to efficiently cooperate with Koreans on different sectors.
+This will help to promote Korean culture in Kenya and help Kenyans to efficiently cooperate with Koreans in other different sectors.

 Photos: Courtesy of Siham Abdul